naver/bergen/README.md

 # main variables locating the local data folder and index
 run_name: null
 dataset_folder: 'datasets/' # where to download, save and preprocess the dataset
-index_folder: 'indexes/' # where to search index are saved
+index_folder: 'indexes/' # where the search index are saved
 runs_folder: 'runs/' # where the text search runs are saved, ie (query and document id lists)
 experiments_folder: 'experiments/'    # where the generations from LLMs and metrics are saved